If you seek to use business assets as the basis of a loan, then a secured business loan may be just what you need.

 - Details of any Security Offered

-Lenders will then assess the level of risk, checking credit scores, the value of the asset, and the reliability of the borrower.
+Lenders will then assess the level of risk, checking credit scores, the asset’s value, and the borrower’s reliability.
 If their requirements are met, they will make an offer.

-Lenders will always prepare hard assets (cash, building and land etc) over soft (intellectual property) because they represent a greater security, in most cases.
+Lenders will always prepare hard assets (cash, building and land etc.) over soft (intellectual property) because they represent greater security in most cases.

 - Commercial machinery or equipment

 Securing a Business Loan with a Personal Guarantee

 Where the business has no collateral of its own to offer, it is still possible to gain business finance via the use of a personal guarantee.

 These documents allow a company member (often a director) to offer a personal asset (often a house) as a loan guarantee.
 While these can be a useful means of securing finance, they are also risky to put one’s name to since, should the business become insolvent, it can place your family’s house on the line.